 |Levoit Core 300||0.8 – 43.5W|

-However, when it comes to the price of replacement filters, Levoit has blown away Medify, mainly since it uses a longer-lasting filter that is also much cheaper.
+However, when it comes to the price of replacement filters, Levoit has blown away Medify, mainly because it uses a longer-lasting filter that is also much cheaper.

 Overall, the Levoit Core 300 is cheaper for maintenance annually and more affordable than the Medify MA-25.